tallforasmurf/CoBro/README.md

 Because refresh is in a separate thread, the user can display and read comics while others are being refreshed.
-The user can begin reading comics as soon as the first comic in the list has changed from Working (italic) font to normal or bold font.
+The user can begin reading comics as soon as the first comic in the list has changed from Working status (italic font).

 Shutdown Operation
 ------------------